duxsco/gpg-web-of-trust/README.md

 3. Publish `pubkey.asc.pkcs7` over the channels of your choice

-## Verification of S/MIME signature and GnuPG public key import
+## S/MIME signature verification by peer

 ###  ⚠ Disclaimer ⚠